ambarishbiswas/CRISPRDetect_2.2/README.md

 	cd-hit-est 	Comes with cdhit package  	   :	Download from http://weizhongli-lab.org/cd-hit/download.php blastn 		Comes with ncbi-blast+ package :	Download from ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/

-CRISPRDetect requires clustalw2 to be available in the $PATH as clustalw. <font color=blue><b>So either rename the /usr/local/bin/clustalw2 to /usr/local/bin/clustalw or create a symbolic link "ln -s /usr/local/bin/clustalw2 /usr/local/bin/clustalw" </font></b>.
+CRISPRDetect requires clustalw2 to be available in the $PATH as clustalw.
+You can do that by <b>"cp /PATH_TO_CLUSTALW2/clustalw2 /bin/clustalw"</b> or by creating a symbolic link <b>"ln -s /PATH_TO_CLUSTALW2/clustalw2 /bin/clustalw"</b> where PATH_TO_CLUSTALW2 is the full path of the directory where the executable clustalw2 is present.

 Once all the dependencies are installed, please check that they are successfully installed and available in the user/system PATH by typing the following: